the-turing-way/the-turing-way/book/content/rdm/rdm.md

 <a name="Summary"></a>
 ## Summary

-Research data management covers how research data can be stored, described and reused.
-It is a key part in encouraging reproducible research.
-Data management ensures efficiency in research workflows, and also greater reach and impact, as data and software become FAIR (Findable, Accessible, Interoperable and Reuseable).
+Research Data Management (RDM) covers how research data can be stored, described and reused.
+Data here is used as a generic term to encompass all digital objects.
+RDM is a key part in enabling reproducible research.
+RDM ensures efficiency in research workflows, and also greater reach and impact, as data become FAIR (Findable, Accessible, Interoperable and Reuseable).
 Data should be stored in multiple locations and backed-up regularly to prevent loss or data corruption.
 Clearly describing data using documentation and metadata ensures that others know how to access, use and re-use your data, and also enable conditions for sharing and publishing data to be outlined.

 <a name="Why-useful"></a>
 ## How this will help you/ why this is useful
-Having data available is a key component of reproducing an analysis.
-To be able to share data that is understandable and re-usable, research data needs to be managed properly.
+To be able to share data that is understandable and re-usable by third parties, research data needs to be managed properly.
+The FAIR Principles provide guidance on how to make data discoverable and reusable.
+FAIR data is a key component of reproducing an analysis.
+However, FAIR data is not a synonym for open data or quality data.
-Thus, this chapter lays out good data management practice to allow you to plan your data management activities at the start of your reproducible research project.
+This chapter lays out good data management practice to allow you to plan your data management activities at the start of your reproducible research project.